cockroachdb/docs/frequently-asked-questions.md

 You can run a secure or insecure CockroachDB cluster.
 When secure, client/node and inter-node communication is encrypted, and SSL certificates authenticate the identity of both clients and nodes.
 When insecure, there's no encryption or authentication.

 Also, CockroachDB supports common SQL privileges on databases and tables.
-The `root` user has privileges for all databases, while unique users can be granted privileges for specific statements on the database and table levels.
+The `root` user has privileges for all databases, while unique users can be granted privileges for specific statements at the database and table levels.

 For more details, see our [SQL privileges design](https://github.com/cockroachdb/cockroach/blob/master/docs/RFCS/sql_privileges.md) document.
 Official docs are in progress.